Sunday Brunch in Mumbai

-Sunday is my day of relaxation, a day I usually get up late, unwind and cook up a easy family meal with rice and a gravy.
-However this Sunday was gonna be super special.
-This time round as I had accepted an invite for the Sparkling Casablanca Sunday Brunch at O:h Cha, Lower Parel.
+Sunday is my day of relaxation, a day I usually get up late, unwind and cook up an easy family meal with rice and gravy.
+However, this Sunday was gonna be super special.
+This time round as I had accepted an invite for the Sparkling Casablanca Sunday Brunch in Mumbai, Lower Parel.
 I was all charged and geared to indulge in those dishes mentioned on the invite.
 Chef Rakesh Talwar was launching his new Sunday Brunch Menu.
 A sit down Sparkling Sunday Brunch (Rs.
-2000 all inclusive + a glass of Casablanca sparkling wine).
+2000 all-inclusive + a glass of Casablanca sparkling wine).

-Located in one of the by lanes of the Mathurdas Mills Compound, the entry was a bumby jerky experience and I thought my back would be in trouble again but Thank God for Valet parking the restaurant ” ALL IZZ WELL 🙂
+Located in one of the bylanes of the Mathurdas Mills Compound, the entry was a bumpy jerky experience and I thought my back would be in trouble again but Thank God for Valet parking the restaurant ” ALL IZZ WELL 🙂

 A glass of wine was the first to arrive on the table.
 Casablanca befriended me on the first sip.
 A pretty pale colour and a smooth delightful flavour.
 Casablanca Sparkling wine is India’s first fully sparkling wine.
 It’s made by Good Drop Wine Cellars at Vinchur Wine Park in Nasik.
 I must pay a visit to their vineyard next time I visit Nasik on tour to Shirdi.
 Couldn’t help checking out their fab display and array of wine bottles in the reception area.

 When you are invited for a buffet one pictures endless counters of food and live stations but surprisingly to my delight this was a sit-down buffet and the food would come to us.
 Yippeee!!

 So now for some pictures and added description of all those yummy dishes devoured by SweetAnnu.
 I have ranked the dishes in order of my personal favourite in taste from 1 to 6 for the starters.